Project-Herophilus/.github/profile/README.md

 At Project Herophilus, we [leverage industry leading open source technologies](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Technical/Technologies.md) to help us bring the most widely adopted and used capabilities to bear.
-Assets currently available provide tools for configuration, testing, legacy and modern data integration, modern application integration, synthetic data, and more.
+Assets currently available provide tools for configuration, testing, legacy and modern data integration, modern application integration, application development, synthetic data, and more.
 All of these assets are available to any organization.
 The sole purpose of ALL the capabilities we have built for healthcare is to focus on enabling <b> Data as an Asset</b>

-As you think about our mission and vision and look below at all the assets that are available our question to everyone is "who has made more useful capabilities available to any industry?"
-All the assets are available and provided under Apache 2 licensing.
+Feel free to look at our [roadmap](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Roadmap/index.md), it is updated monthly and remember all the assets are available and provided under Apache 2 licensing.

 # Key Overall Project Capabilities Provided
 As we built this platform out there are an extensive set of capabilities.
 We have tried to seperate those into categories.